eng-aomar/ErrorMessagesAPI/README.md

 1- *Build stage*, where the code repo is converted to an executable bundle called **build**.
 In this stage, adll dependencies are fetched and the binaries files are complied. </br>
 2- *Release stage*, where we combines the build produced in the previous stage, with the deploy config.
 Therefore, ready to be executed.
 Note that each release must have a unique ID, and using the release management tools we can rollback to previous releases. </br>
 3- *Run stage*, where we run the application in the execution environment.</br>

+The Whole pipline is automated using GitHub Actios By Buliding a [continous integration](https://github.com/eng-aomar/ErrorMessagesAPI/blob/master/.github/workflows/CI.yml), and a [continous delivery](https://github.com/eng-aomar/ErrorMessagesAPI/blob/master/.github/workflows/CD.yml) for our API.

 A release is deployed on the execution environment and must be immutable.